CodeYourFuture/bikes-for-refugees/README.md

-# bikes-for-refugees
+# Bikes For Refugees

-Exercise for HTML & CSS - lesson 1
+Fun fact, [Bikes For Refugees](https://www.bikesforrefugees.scot/) is a real project, and CYF grads have worked on apps for it for their Final Projects.

 ## Set up

 **Clone** this repository onto your machine.
-Remember [the git cheat-sheet]( https://syllabus.codeyourfuture.io/git/desktop/cheatsheet#i-want-to-get-code-from-a-repo-onto-my-computer-cloning) if you get stuck!
+Remember [the git cheat-sheet]( https://syllabus.codeyourfuture.io/git/desktop/cheatsheet#i-want-to-get-code-from-a-repo-onto-my-computer-cloning) if you get stuck.

-Open up the repository you just cloned (again, check [the git cheat-sheet](https://syllabus.codeyourfuture.io/git/desktop/cheatsheet#i-want-to-open-visual-studio-code-with-code-from-my-repository) if you need help!)
+Open up the repository you just cloned (again, check [the git cheat-sheet](https://syllabus.codeyourfuture.io/git/desktop/cheatsheet#i-want-to-open-visual-studio-code-with-code-from-my-repository) if you need help.)

 You're now ready to code!